jvalliswalker/pandaforce/README.md

 ```

 **Dot Notation Example**
-Because the `login` class initiates a `Salesforce` class from the **Simple Salesforce** package, you can also run a dml statement through dot notation.
+Because the `login` class initiates a `Salesforce` class from the [simple-salesforce](https://github.com/simple-salesforce/simple-salesforce) package, you can also run a dml statement through dot notation.
 A dml statement in this fashion would look like the following:

 ```sf.Org.Custom_Object__c.update(myData)```